warmashster/Themes-For-test.airmash.online/README.md

 6. Go to [airma.sh](https://test.airmash.online/) and hit `CTRL+F5` ( Mac users: Hold down both `⌘ Cmd`+`⇧ Shift` and press `R`)
 7. Enjoy!
 # How many of these files can you use?
-If you download two Theme (or more) you can only upload one file per time in requestly rules.
+If you download two Theme (or more) you can upload both (Or more) file (s) theme in requestly rules.
+You have to leave only one on and turn the other ones off.